krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

 ## New Worker System

-Workers actually execute the commands to create run bundles.
+Workers actually execute the commands to run bundles.
 We use Docker to ensure that a run bundle is self-contained.
 First, [install docker](Installing-Docker).

 You will then need to set up one or more workers.
 To set up a worker that can run bundles from any user, first create the root user: